anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-1-pointers-and-dynamic-memory.md

 ---

-Pointers, just like integers and stings, are a `Data Type`.
-The only difference is that instead of holding a value like `5` or `"my name"`, they hold memory addresses like `e29a07`.
+Pointers, just like integers and strings, are a `Data Type`.
+The only difference is that instead of holding a value like `5` or `"my name"`, they hold memory addresses like `0xe29a07`.
 Pointer syntax looks like this:

 ```cpp
 dataType *ptrName = memoryAddress;
 ```

 Once a pointer to a variable is created, you can also access and modify the value stored in the memory address the pointer points to.
-This is done by using the `Deference (*)`Operator.
+This is done by using the `Dereference (*)`Operator.
 This process is called dereferencing.

 ```cpp
 // Modify value